unboxed/unboxed.co/source/blog/2017-09-14-local-government-digital-service-standard-teacamp-4-kpis-and-metrics.md

 <br/>

 ## Step 1: Hiring a data performance analyst to upskill staff
 With an ex-GDS Performance Analyst on board, the digital team were upskilled and the rest of the organisation encouraged to get into the culture of data analysis.
-Working on a part-time basis, this Performance Analyst acted as a mentor, setting out what needed to be implemented by the team in going forward.<br/>
+Working on a part-time basis, this Performance Analyst acted as a mentor, setting out what needed to be implemented by the team going forward.<br/>
 <br/>

 ## Step 2: Using Google Tag Manager alongside Google Analytics